naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - C. Trunk port
 - D. LAG port

-A:- when installing a wireless access point onto a WLC the port should be configured as a trunk port.
+A:- C, when installing a wireless access point onto a WLC the port should be configured as a trunk port.
 This will allow management and data traffic to be tagged.
 This will also be a future proof design for additional networks in the future.

+181. Which application provides terminal emulation over a network?
+- A. SNMP
+- B. Telnet
+- C. HTTP
+- D. TFTP

+A:- B.

+182. You need to make a Telnet connection to a remote router from a router you are configuring.
+Which command will allow you to do this?
+- A. Router#198.56.33.3
+- B. Router#connect 198.56.33.3
+- C. Router#remote 198.56.33.3
+- D. Router#vty 198.56.33.3

+A:- A.

+183. Which port and protocol does TACACS+ use?
+- A. UDP/69
+- B. TCP/74
+- C. UDP/47
+- D. TCP/49

+A:- D. TACACS+ uses TCP and port 49 for communications between the switch or router and the AAA server.

+184. Which management access method should be configured on network devices for encryption of the session?
+- A. RADIUS
+- B. HTTP
+- C. SSH
+- D. SFTP

+A:- C.

+185. Which technology is used to facilitate encryption for the SSH protocol?
+- A. Symmetrical encryption
+- B. Code block ciphers
+- C. At-rest encryption
+- D. Asymmetrical encryption

+A:- D, the SSH protocol uses Asymmetrical encryption with the use of public and private key pairs.
+This not only provides encryption, it also provides authentication of clients.